 - Mix 3 tablespoons cornstarch with 1/4 cup milk in a small bowl.

 - Add cornstarch mix to the warming milk and stir until smooth.
 Cook for 3 to 4 minutes, stirring continuously so the sauce doesn't burn.

 White Sauce Variations

 Once you have mastered the basic low-fat white sauce recipe, you can begin to experiment with some classic variations.

-- To make a cheese sauce known as Mornay, stir in 1/2 to 3/4 cups of your favorite grated reduced-fat sharp cheese and 1 teaspoon dry mustard or 1 teaspoon of other dried herbs and seasonings to the finished sauce white sauce, stirring until the cheese has melted.
+- To make a cheese sauce known as Mornay, stir in 1/2 to 3/4 cups of your favorite grated reduced-fat sharp cheese and 1 teaspoon of dry mustard or 1 teaspoon of other dried herbs and seasonings to the finished white sauce, stirring until the cheese has melted.

 - To make an onion white sauce known as a soubise, sauté 1/2 cup of finely chopped onions or shallots in the saucepan before adding the cornstarch-milk mixture and then proceed with the lower-fat white sauce recipe.

 The sky is the limit with how you can use the white sauce.
 Starting with simple preparations, you can spoon the white sauce over your favorite vegetables.
 It’s particularly delicious overcooked or roasted leeks, cauliflower, asparagus, and broccoli.
 If you want to incorporate the sauce into other dishes, look no further than a casserole.
 Using a white sauce or soubise as a base for a casserole provides a deep, rich flavor and pairs especially well with root vegetables.